Zahir al-Umar: Family rebellions

 To safeguard his interests in the Galilee, particularly after establishing headquarters in Acre, Zahir installed his sons at strategic fortresses across the region.
 In the 1760s, many of his sons increasingly struggled against him and each other to expand their holdings in anticipation of their aging father's death.

 In 1761, Zahir had Uthman assassinate Sa'd, hitherto his chief adviser and a key figure behind his successes, in exchange for control of Shefa-Amr.
 Zahir reneged after Sa'd's killing, prompting Uthman and his full-brothers Ahmad and Sa'd al-Din to besiege Shefa-Amr in 1765, but they were repulsed.
 In May 1766, Uthman renewed his rebellion against Zahir but was again defeated.
 Mediation by Isma'il Shihab of Hasbaya culminated in a peace summit near Tyre where Zahir and Uthman reconciled and Uthman was given control of Nazareth.

-In September 1767, a conflict between Zahir and his son Ali, who controlled Safed, broke out over the former's refusal to cede control of the strategic fortress villages of Deir Hanna and Deir al-Qassi.
+In September 1767, a conflict between Zahir and his son Ali, who controlled Safed, broke out over the former's refusal to cede the strategic fortress villages of Deir Hanna and Deir al-Qassi.
 Before the dispute, Ali had been a key supporter of his father, helping suppress dissent among his brothers and quashing external threats.
 Zahir's forces marched on Safed later that month, pressuring Ali to surrender.
 Zahir pardoned Ali, but gave him Deir al-Qassi.
 The intra-family conflict resumed weeks later, with Ali and his full brother Sa'id poised against Zahir and Uthman.
-Ibrahim Sabbagh, Zahir's financial adviser, brokered a settlement giving Sa'id control over the villages of Tur'an and Hittin.
-Ali continued to hold out and took over Deir Hanna, which Zahir previously denied him.
+Ibrahim Sabbagh, Zahir's financial adviser, brokered a settlement giving Sa'id control of the villages of Tur'an and Hittin.
+Ali held out and took over Deir Hanna, which Zahir previously denied him.
 Joined by Zahir's eldest son, Salibi, who controlled Tiberias, Ali defeated Zahir, who had demobilized his troops and was relying on local volunteers from Acre.
-Zahir subsequently remobilized his Maghrebi mercenaries and defeated Ali, prompting him to flee Deir Hanna in October.
-Nevertheless, he pardoned Ali for a fine and ceded him control of the fortress village.
-By December 1767, Zahir's intra-family disputes had subsided for the time being.
+Zahir remobilized his Maghrebi mercenaries and defeated Ali, prompting him to flee Deir Hanna in October.
+Nevertheless, he pardoned Ali for a fine and ceded him the fortress village.
+By December 1767, Zahir's intra-family disputes had subsided.

 The rebellions by Zahir's sons were nearly always backed by the governor of Damascus, Uthman Pasha, in a bid to sustain the internal dissent and weaken Zahir.
 The latter lodged complaints to the imperial government about Uthman Pasha's support for his rebellious sons at least once in 1765.
 Zahir received the support of the governor of Sidon, Muhammad Pasha al-Azm, an opponent of Uthman Pasha who sought to restore the Azms to office in Damascus.
 While Sidon's support had no practical military value, the support of his nominal superior provided Zahir with official legitimacy amid his family's insurrections.